Confederation period: Foreign affairs

 In the decade after the end of the Revolutionary War, the United States benefited from a long period of peace in Europe, as no country posed a direct threat and immediate threat to the United States.
-Nevertheless, the weakness of the central government, and the desire of localists to keep the national government from assuming powers held by the state governments, greatly hindered diplomacy.
+Nevertheless, the weakness of the central government, and the desire of anti-federalists to keep a federal government from assuming powers held by the state governments, greatly hindered diplomacy.
 In 1776, the Continental Congress had drafted the Model Treaty, which served as a guide for U.S. foreign policy during the 1780s.
 The treaty sought to abolish trade barriers such as tariffs, while avoiding political or military entanglements.
 In this, it reflected the foreign policy priorities of many Americans, who sought to play a large role in the global trading community while avoiding war.
 Lacking a strong military, and divided by differing sectional priorities, the U.S. was often forced to accept unfavorable terms of trade during the 1780s.

 Britain

 William Petty, 2nd Earl of Shelburne, served as Prime Minister during the negotiations that led to the Treaty of Paris.
 Shelburne favored peaceful relations and increased trade with the U.S., but his government fell in 1783, and his successors were less intent on amicable relations with the United States.
 Many British leaders hoped that the U.S. would ultimately collapse due to its lack of cohesion, at which point Britain could re-establish hegemony over North America.
 In western territories—chiefly in present-day Wisconsin and Michigan—the British retained control of several forts and continued to cultivate alliances with Native Americans.
 These policies impeded U.S. settlement and allowed Britain to extract profits from the lucrative fur trade.
-The British justified their continued occupation of the forts on the basis that the American had blocked the collection of pre-war debts owed to British citizens, which a subsequent investigation by Jay confirmed.
+The British justified their continued occupation of the forts on the basis that the Americans had blocked the collection of pre-war debts owed to British citizens, which a subsequent investigation by Jay confirmed.
 As there was little the powerless Congress could do to coerce the states into action, the British retained their justification for the occupation of the forts until the matter was settled by the Jay Treaty in 1795.

 Jay emphasized the need for expanded international trade, specifically with Great Britain, which conducted by far the most international trade.
 However, Britain continued to pursue mercantilist economic policies, excluded the U.S. from trading with its Caribbean colonies, and flooded the U.S. with manufactured goods.
 U.S. merchants responded by opening up an entirely new market in China.
 Americans eagerly purchased tea, silks, spices, and chinaware, while the Chinese were eager for American ginseng and furs.